Elfomen/test_qalqul/README.md

 ## Prerequisites

 - **Docker**: Ensure Docker and Docker Compose are installed.
 You can download them from [Docker's official website](https://www.docker.com/products/docker-desktop).
-- **Node.js**: Required for building and running the frontend and backend applications (usually installed with Docker).
+- **Node.js**: Required for building and running the frontend and backend applications.
+You do not need to install this (usually installed with Docker).

 ## Setup